Relieve heel pain with custom orthotics from The FootLab, the St. Paul – Minneapolis, MN area experts

 Plantar Fasciitis is a common cause of heel pain.

 The most prevalent cause of heel pain is plantar fasciitis.
 The plantar fascia ligament is attached to the bottom of the heel and the front of the forefoot.
 It’s what helps create the arch of the foot.
-When a foot is improperly supported the plantar fascia ligament is stretch to the point where it begins to tear away from the bottom of the heel.
+When a foot is improperly supported the plantar fascia ligament is stretched to the point where it begins to tear away from the bottom of the heel.
 The sharp burning pain (worse in the morning) associated with plantar fasciitis is the result of micro tears at the base of the heel.
 A bone spur can develop where the plantar fascia attaches to the heel bone.
 The pain you experience due to these conditions is made worse by shoes that lack proper support.
-Custom insoles provide this support, especially throughout the arch area of your feet.
+Custom orthotics provide this support, especially throughout the arch area of your feet.

 Heel pain is most often the result of improperly supported feet